Double monastery: Rise

 The double monasteries of Anglo-Saxon England were heavily influenced by the monastic system of Gaul.
 Hilda of Whitby, abbess of the most famous double house in England, had originally intended to join her sister at Chelles in 647, where many other daughters of the English nobility were educated.
-Instead, she remained in England, where Bishop Aidan of Lindisfarne, later Saint, trained her in monasticism.
+Instead, she remained in England, where Bishop Aidan of Lindisfarne trained her in monasticism.
 She continued the Gaulish tradition of noble female heads of double monasteries at Whitby Abbey, which she directly modelled drawing both upon Aidan’s teaching and the Rule followed by her contemporaries at Chelles and Jouarre.
 By order of King Oswiu, in 664 Hilda hosted the Synod of Whitby, which brought together representatives from the Celtic and Roman churches to resolve ecclesiastical differences between them, including the Easter Controversy.
 Whitby became known as a school for bishops, and produced five during Hilda’s time as abbess, according to Bede's Historia.
 The prominent position occupied in England by double monasteries emerges further from the fact that Whitby served in the seventh century as a place of retirement and burial for several Anglo-Saxon kings.
 It also fostered significant cultural achievements, such as the poems of Cædmon.

-Beyond Whitby, Anglo-Saxon England cultivated double monasteries including Ely, which was founded by Queen (and later Saint) Etheldreda of Northumbria.
+Beyond Whitby, Anglo-Saxon England cultivated double monasteries including Ely, which was founded by Queen Etheldreda of Northumbria.
 After spending twelve years refusing to consummate her marriage, Etheldreda was granted the land for Ely by her husband, King Ecgfrith of Northumbria.
 Another renowned double house, Barking Abbey, followed the Gallic tradition of separation of the sexes with one exception: after death, under Hildelith, abbess of Barking, both male and female burials were combined into a single mass grave.
-Anglo-Saxon missionaries to the Continent founded double houses there, one example is the double monastery of Heidenheim, Bavaria, founded by Saint Willibald around 742, and later led by his sister, Saint Walpurga.
+Anglo-Saxon missionaries to the Continent founded double houses there, one example is the double monastery of Heidenheim, Bavaria, founded by Willibald around 742, and later led by his sister, Walpurga.